Price

 Located on a high bluff where the Yazoo River flows into the Mississippi, Vicksburg is the epitome of Southern heritage and charm.
 It was incorporated in 1825 and, with its prime locale on the Mississippi, grew into an important port.
 During the Civil War, Abraham Lincoln called it “the key to the South.”
 And it indeed proved to be the site of the conflict’s most pivotal battle, the Battle of Vicksburg, after which the Confederates surrendered to Ulysses S. Grant.
 The Vicksburg National Military Park preserves the battle site’s rolling green fields and grand monuments.

-The capital of Louisiana, Baton Rouge paints a historic picture on the eastern bank of the Mississippi.
+Baton Rouge paints a historic picture on the eastern bank of the Mississippi.
 Its early success was due to its flood-free location upon the first natural bluff north of The Delta.
 French explorer Pierre Le Moyne, Sieur d’Iberville, named the city after a red-hued pole that marked the area’s tribal hunting grounds.
-Its cultural diversity—from its Cajun and Creole music and cuisine to its arts offerings—reflects the European immigrant settlers and the African people brought as enslaved people.
+Its cultural diversity—from its Cajun and Creole music and cuisine to its art offerings—reflects the influences of those who settled and lived here throughout Baton Rouge’s history.
 The city boasts the tallest capitol building in the United States.

 Often referred to as “The Big Easy,” the city of New Orleans radiates charm and is renowned for its Southern hospitality.
 Steeped in a proud musical tradition, some of the finest jazz and blues musicians can be seen performing each night at the many historic venues found throughout the city.
 New Orleans is also home to the oldest continuously operating streetcar line in the world, and its four classic lines offer a convenient way to explore the city’s historic homes, parks and museums, which include the New Orleans Museum of Art and the National WWII Museum.